-The Port, the applicant for, or the proponent of an action may publish notice of action pursuant to RCW 43.21C.080.
+The Port, the applicant for, or the proponent of, an action may publish notice of action pursuant to RCW 43.21C.080 for any action.
 Such notice shall conform to the form of the notice prescribed by the Department of Ecology and RCW 43.21C.080.
-The notice shall be published and mailed in accordance with RCW 43.21C.080.
+The Notice shall be published and mailed in accordance with RCW 43.21C.080.